 Chemotherapy can prolong a person’s life and help eliminate cancer.
 Its side effects depend on the type of chemo drug involved, but infections, easy bruising or bleeding, and hair loss are some of the more common ones.

-Other common side effects include:
+Other common side effects of chemotherapy include:

 Cancer and the treatment of it can weaken the immune system.

-It often affects the hands and feet, causing tingling, numbness, and unusual electrical sensations.
-Some people also experience weakness and ringing in the ears.
+Neuropathy is nerve pain caused by damaged nerves.
+It often affects the hands and feet, causing tingling, numbness, and unusual burning sensations.
+Some people also experience weakness and pain.

 Neuropathy is often worse in people who take certain chemotherapy drugs, according to a

 Chemotherapy may trigger digestion problems because it can damage cells that help digestion.

 Other side effects of chemotherapy, such as nausea, can force people to change their diets, but these changes may also cause or worsen constipation or diarrhea if they are sudden.

 Avoiding foods that irritate the stomach may help.
 And over-the-counter remedies for constipation, such as a stool softener or fiber supplement, can make bowel movements less painful.